pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 #### - output_dir

-This argument shall be a valid directory string that pointing to the folder where all user data `json` saved.
-Example can be:
+This argument shall be a valid directory string that points to the folder where all user data `json` is saved.
+An example can be:

 ```
 "C:\\documents\\user_data_json"